olialb/openHABdbTools/README.md

 # openHABdbTools

-Python tools for openHAB data base
+## Project purpose
+This data base tools written in Python can be used  with openHAB2 data bases.